Sports-QA: A Large-Scale Video Question Answering Benchmark for Complex and Professional Sports: Experiments

 \subsection{Experimental Settings}

 We start by explaining the experimental settings, covering data pre-processing and feature extraction, implementation details, and the evaluation metrics.

 \textbf{Pre-processing and Representation.} The videos in our dataset are down-sampled to 5 FPS to reduce temporal redundancy.
 We extract two types of visual features for experiments: appearance feature and motion feature.
 For each feature type, we obtain both global and local features.
-Specifically, we detect 10 objects in every two frames of each video using Faster-RCNN \cite{ren2015faster} (with ResNet-101 \cite{he2016deep} as the backbone and a score threshold set to 0.6), pretrained on COCO \cite{lin2014microsoft}.
+Specifically, we detect 10 objects in every two frames of each video using Faster-RCNN \citep{ren2015faster} (with ResNet-101 \citep{he2016deep} as the backbone and a score threshold set to 0.6), pretrained on COCO \citep{lin2014microsoft}.
 These detected objects serve as local appearance features in our work.
 Additionally, we use the global average pooling of Res4 activation in Faster-RCNN as the global appearance feature.
-To extract motion features, we employ I3D \cite{carreira2017quo} pretrained on Kinetics \cite{carreira2017quo}.
+To extract motion features, we employ I3D \citep{carreira2017quo} pretrained on Kinetics \citep{carreira2017quo}.
 Specifically, for each frame, we combine it with its adjacent 7 frames, creating a clip that we then feed to I3D to extract a 3D feature map.
 The global motion feature of a frame is obtained by applying global average pooling to the 3D feature.
-The local motion feature of an object in a frame is obtained by applying RoIAlign \cite{he2017mask} (output size $1\times 1$) to the 3D feature with its corresponding bounding box.
-Note that our method utilizes only the global feature.
-On the language side, we explore two types of word embeddings: GloVe \cite{pennington2014glove} and pre-trained BERT \cite{devlin2018bert}.
+The local motion feature of an object in a frame is obtained by applying RoIAlign \citep{he2017mask} (output size $1\times 1$) to the 3D feature with its corresponding bounding box.
+Note that our method uses only the global feature.
+For language, we explore two types of word embeddings: GloVe \citep{pennington2014glove} and pre-trained BERT \citep{devlin2018bert}.

 \textbf{Implementation Details.} We set the attention focus to $\mathcal{F}=\{3,9,80\}$ to cover short-term, mid-term, and long-term dependencies, respectively.
 The hidden dimension $d$ is set to 512.
 The loss function is cross-entropy.
-The models are trained for 50 epochs with a learning rate of $1\times 10^{-4}$ and a batch size of 16, using the Adam optimizer \cite{kingma2014adam}.
+The models are trained for 50 epochs with a learning rate of $1\times 10^{-4}$ and a batch size of 16, using the Adam optimizer \citep{kingma2014adam}.

-\textbf{Evaluation Metrics.} For evaluation metrics, we employ accuracy to showcase the models' performance on our dataset.
+\mr{\textbf{Evaluation Metrics.} For evaluation metrics, since we structure the task as a multi-class classification problem, we employ the accuracy of multi-class classification to showcase the models' performance on our dataset.
 Additionally, recognizing the long-tail distribution of our dataset, we evaluate methods using F1-score.
-F1-score is particularly important for sports VideoQA as it explicitly reflects performance averaged over imbalanced classes.
+F1-score is particularly important for sports VideoQA as it explicitly reflects performance averaged over imbalanced classes.}